hoomantalakian/NFT-Land-web3/README.md

-##This is NFT Explorer With help of:
+# This is a NFT Explorer With help of:
 - Next.js
 - Alchemy API
 - Tailwindcss
 - Spline 3D Saas
 - Lottie 2D objects
+- Ethereum Blockchain